A Nomadic Childhood

 My father spent the first half of his career in the United States Air Force.
 I was born in Japan and we moved around a lot.
 We lived in California, Texas, Maine, Iowa, Italy, France, and an air force base in Idaho before I started eighth grade in Boise, Idaho, when my father retired from the Air Force.

-I graduated from Boise High School, then received a BS in chemistry from Boise State College, followed by MS and PhD degrees in organic chemistry from the University of Illinois at Urbana-Champaign.
-Following a year as a Visiting Assistant Professor and a year of postdoctoral research at the University of Illinois, I went to work as a photographic research scientist at Eastman Kodak Company in snowy Rochester, New York.
-My wife, Chris, and I moved to not-snowy Portland, Oregon, in 2000.
+I graduated from Boise High School, received a BS in chemistry from Boise State College and then an MS and PhD in organic chemistry from the University of Illinois at Urbana-Champaign.
+Following a year as a Visiting Assistant Professor and a year of postdoctoral research at Illinois, I went to work as a photographic research scientist at Eastman Kodak Company in snowy Rochester, NY.
+My wife and I moved to not-snowy Portland, Oregon, in 2000.

 From Chemistry to Computers